Dreaming381/Latios-Framework-Documentation/Core/LatiosWorld in Detail.md

 ## LatiosWorld Creation in Detail

+When a `LatiosWorld` is created, it first registers a custom `ComponentSystemGroup` update delegate which allow all `ComponentSystemGroup`s to support Latios Framework features.

-When a `LatiosWorld` is created, it first scans the list of unmanaged systems and generates generic classes for `ISystemShouldUpdate` and `ISystemNewScene`.
+Second, it scans the list of unmanaged systems and generates generic classes for `ISystemShouldUpdate` and `ISystemNewScene`.

-Second, it creates a `LatiosWorldUnmanagedSystem`, which is an unmanaged system that does not update but rather governs the lifecycle of the `LatiosWorldUnmanagedImpl`.
+Third, it creates a `LatiosWorldUnmanagedSystem`, which is an unmanaged system that does not update but rather governs the lifecycle of the `LatiosWorldUnmanagedImpl`.
 During the system’s `OnCreate()`, it creates for the impl an instance of `CollectionComponentStorage`.
 As its name implies, this